FabianoCarmo/explorer-rocketseat/subscription-form-page/README.md

 ### :dart: Motivation

-Landing page example coded from a template to practice HTML and CSS
+Create an online event subscription form to practice HTML <form> and associated tags.

 ### :hammer_and_wrench: Techs